 Originally named the Chappaqua Historical Society and chartered through the NYS Department of Education, the Historical Society was founded in April 1966 on the 175th anniversary of the formation of the Town of New Castle.
 Exhibits were then set up at the Chappaqua Library.
 The first public meeting was on an afternoon in May, a Recollection Tea, at the First Congregational Church.

 The first house tour, “An Afternoon in 18th Century Chappaqua,” was held on October 8, 1967 and attended by 600 visitors.
 Tours continued biennially until 1975.
 In July of 1968 the first “Antiques Fair” was held at Station Plaza and continued there every summer until 1980.
 Then it moved indoors to the Parish Hall of the Church of St. John and St. Mary.
-In the fall of 1981, it was moved again tolarger space in the Westorchard School, where it has since been held every November.
-The Chappaqua Antiques Show has now been held for over 45 years.
+In the fall of 1981, it was moved again to a larger space in the Westorchard School, where it was held every November.
+The antiques show was an annual event for more than 45 years.

 In October 1968, the Chappaqua Historical Society found a home – a Mini-Museum – in three tiny rooms rented for $25.00 monthly upstairs at the Holmes & Kennedy building, across from the Horace Greeley House.
 Members decorated the rooms and the Museum was opened to the public March 1, 1969.
 The ceiling in one room was so low it was difficult to stand up.
 In 1969 the Society’s permanent Charter was received from the State Department of Education.